-The Bridge Scholars Program is an invitation for application opportunity for enrolling students to attend a summer program designed to provide a rigorous academic instruction in either calculus or physics introduction and develop skills necessary for academic and personal success at Rensselaer.
+The Bridge Scholars Program is an opportunity for enrolling students to attend a summer program designed to provide a rigorous academic instruction in either calculus or physics introduction and develop skills necessary for academic and personal success at Rensselaer.
 The 6 week total summer program encompasses a two week residential program for participants to develop early academic and social success skills through academic mentoring, career development, access to academic support resources, and enrichment seminars that focus on excelling in the uniquely demanding Rensselaer environment.

 Rensselaer students transform through opportunities, self-reflective exploration and discussions nurturing an understanding of their self-motivations, learning styles, interpersonal relationships, problem solving approaches, and clarifying their personal goals.

 Below is a list of services, opportunities, events and interactions intended to help you achieve the goal of developing a deep, anchored sense of self.

 Become fearless, become stronger; become more!

 Emerging Leaders is a series of meetings designed to facilitate leadership development in students.
 This program is facilitated by the Student Experience office and the Archer Center for Student Leadership Development to provide students with an opportunity to develop a foundation of leadership skills and knowledge.